rm-hull/luma.core/README.rst

 -------
 The MIT License (MIT)

-Copyright (c) 2017 Richard Hull & Contributors
+Copyright (c) 2017-18 Richard Hull and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal